 The recollections of Paris Lees and other gay trans people echo what I know of the impact homophobic bullying can have on self-acceptance.
 Interestingly this is a Paris Lees quote from an article (London Review of Books 2014).
 This was quite an honest assessment and pre-dates Lees adding “Adult Human Female” to their twitter bio:

 On the topic of homosexual transsexuals I , inevitably, find myself conflicted.
 I want boys like my son to be protected in all their variant masculinity.
-I don’t want to enshrine “gender identity” in law and legitimate the sterilising of likely gay males.
+I don’t want to enshrine “gender identity” in law and legitimise the sterilising of, likely gay, males.
 Neither do I want those gay males, who do fail to reconcile to their sex, to be unprotected.
-What I do know is that “gender identity ” must never take primacy over biological sex, for the sake of women, and enshrining “gender identity” in law , i fear would be disastrous for women’s rights.
+What I do know is that “gender identity ” must never take primacy over biological sex, for the sake of women.
+Enshrining “gender identity” in law would be disastrous for women’s rights.
 Sex also matters for trans-identified people.
 It is dangerous to become so immersed in an identity you deny that sex matters for your health care.

 In this chapter the author also attempts to elucidate the position of various schools of thought on Gender Identity.
 This is no mean feat giving the contradictions inherent in Gender Identity Ideology.
 This chapter uses the terminology of Trans Idealogues comparing “Cis” people to “trans people” and even using “non-trans”.
 That will irk some readers.
-I, however, see this chapter aimed at an audience (academics? politicians?) who have wholesale adopted the nomenclature of Gender identity Ideologues.
+However I see this chapter aimed at an audience (academics? politicians?) who have wholesale adopted the nomenclature of Gender identity Ideologues.
 The chapter does end with an unequivocal statement warning of the danger in accepting something which is “in danger of looking unverifiable as when Stonewall tells young people “” Someone else can’t tell you what your gender identity is – only you know how you feel””.
-This is not a sound basis on which to enact legislation, perhaps using trans based language will convince more people?
+This is not a sound basis on which to enact legislation, and perhaps using trans-approved language will convince more people?

 What makes a woman?